 Personally, I hate heights.
 I’ll drive a long way to avoid a flyover.
 If my grandkids insist on climbing too high at the playground, I make up a reason why we have to leave.
 And I close my eyes if someone on the TV is hanging out a window.
 Give me a snake any time!

 My mother hates empty refrigerators.
-In fact, she lives alone and has two.
-They’re both full.
+In fact, when she lived alone, she had two.
+They were both full.
 Why?
 She lived through WWII, but you’ll have to read the book to find out the details.